Home / Use Cases / Audiences / Founders

 Monitor continuously

-Your exposure doesn't end after one cleanup.
+Exposure doesn't end after one cleanup.
 As your company grows and your profile changes, new records appear.
-We catch them and remove them before they accumulate.
+We're catching them and removing them — on autopilot.

 Manual opt-outs Generic privacy tools Delist.ai